rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 - **Reference Nodes** refers to fiducial/beacon combinations that enable visual-inertial navigation
 - **Infrastructure Nodes** refers to mains-powered aggregation points with high-bandwidth backhaul

-This distinction matters: the P1 Tags feature becomes even more valuable when extended to manage tens of thousands of asset beacons alongside GNSS-enabled devices.
+This distinction matters: the P1 Tags feature becomes even more valuable when extended to manage tens of thousands of asset beacons alongside Global Navigation Satellite System (GNSS)-enabled devices.

 ---